andyruwruw/chess-image-generator/README.md

 });
 ```

-After you have an instance, load in your chess position with [one of three methods](#loading-in-a-chess-position) and [choose how you wish to export](#generate-an-image).
+Load in your chess position with [one of three methods](#loading-in-a-chess-position) depending on the format of your board position, and [export to PNG file or Buffer](#generate-an-image).

 # Loading in a Chess Position

-Once you've created an instance of the **chess-image-generator**, you can load a chess position using one of three formats.
+Once you've created an instance of the chess-image-generator, you can load a chess position using one of three formats.

 ### Available Formats
 - [Forsyth–Edwards Notation (FEN)](#loading-by-fend)